-Our extended care program, A Kid's Place, is available at 7am-6pm before and after school to all enrolled students in grades TK-8.
+Our extended care program, A Kid's Place, is available at 7am-5:30pm before and after school to all enrolled students in grades TK-8.
 (TK students younger than 4.9 years must wait until they reach 4.9 years to attend A Kid's Pace.)
-Extended Care Fees for the 2019-2020 School Year.
-Extended Care Fees for the 2020-2021 school year have not yet been determined.

 Yes.
 The school participates in The Basic Fund, the Archdiocesan Tuition Assistance Program, and the Our Lady of Mount Carmel School Tuition Assistance Program.
 Please see the Tuition Assistance page for important due dates and further information.
 Please note: The BASIC Fund, which is designed to assist families transitioning into private school, has a March 15 deadline, so it is essential to meet this March 15 deadline and submit a complete application before you hear our admissions decisions.

 Yes.
 The school has two Open Houses: an evening in November and a Sunday afternoon in January each year.
 At this time you will be able to visit the classrooms and talk to the faculty and administration.
 You will also have the opportunity to meet with current parents, students, alumni, and School Board members.
-In addition, school tours are available, by appointment only, at 9:00 a.m. on Wednesday and Friday mornings, from October-January, when school is in session.
-For a tour, please contact Mrs. Mock at 650-366-6127 or email@example.com.
+In addition, school tours are available, by appointment only, at 9:00 a.m. on Wednesday mornings, from November-January, when school is in session.

 Most faculty members are credentialed with the California Commission on Teacher Credentialing, and most faculty members have Masters degrees.
-Dr. Farrington, our Principal, has a Doctorate in Education, Masters in Education, Masters in Public Policy, Bachelors in Economics and holds a California Multiple Subject Credential as well California Single Subject Credentials in Mathematics, English, and Social Science.
 Please visit our Faculty/Staff page to learn more about our extraordinarily talented team.